This Is Bottle Rocket Media | Meet Tamika Carlton, Director of Marketing

 Video content continues to gain buzz in marketing because of its intrigue and diversity of storytelling.
 You can present your story or plot in so many different forms producing an endless determination of emotions; it just depends on your goals.
 Video provides versatility in the form of scripts, characters, and formats to appeal to different demographics.
 Proven to improve brand retention, videos can help solidify brand image and make a lasting impact on your audience, and we know this is your jam.

 Given the benefits of videos, production of it has immense value.

 Moving parts that include technical assets and knowledgeable manpower are all essential components of video production to deliver a compelling final result.
 The final video produced is the culmination of the production stages where ideation, effort, and editing occur.
 This is a simplified explanation of what video production is.
-In reality, video production stages can actually be quite complex.
+It all started with the rfp process and moved into the fun part of true video production.
+In reality, video production stages can be quite complex.

 Here, we have broken down these often complex stages into digestible components: